lenincompres/DOM.create/README.md

 ```

 ## The DOM.create Method
-Create DOM elements in the *document.body* using a structural JavaScript object (or JSON) as a model.
+This library allows you to create DOM elements using a structural JavaScript object (or JSON) as a model.
-If called before the body is loaded, **DOM.create** waits for the window *load* event before executing.
 Click here to learn [what is the DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).

 ```javascript